chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/synchronization_howto_custom_attributes.md

 # Configure synchronization with custom target attributes

-This tutorial will guide you through customizing your synchronization schema to include custom attributes defined in target directory.
+You can customize your synchronization schema to include custom attributes that are defined in the target directory.

 ## Scenario